ImCarsen/go-subsonic/README.md

-# go-subsonic
+# <p align=center>go-subsonic</p>

+> This is an API client library for Subsonic and Subsonic-compatible music servers.
+It is tested on Subsonic, Airsonic, and Navidrome. <br/>
+This is a slightly modified version of [dweymouth/go-subsonic](https://github.com/dweymouth/go-subsonic)

 [![GoDoc](https://godoc.org/github.com/delucks/go-subsonic?status.svg)](https://godoc.org/github.com/delucks/go-subsonic)

-This is an API client library for Subsonic and Subsonic-compatible music servers.
-It is tested on Subsonic, Airsonic, and Navidrome.
+## Changes and reasoning
+The Stream and Download functions did not support seeking.

+Changes made:
+- Added SeekableReader, which implements io.Reader and io.Seeker interfaces
+- Made the Stream and Download functions use SeekableReader
+- Update to Go version 1.22

+## Will I actively maintain this?
+Kind of.
+If people have PRs or issues, I may be willing to look at/into them.
+But I can't promise anything.

-# Testing
+## Testing

 Tests for this library run live against instances of Subsonic-compatible servers.
 A docker-compose setup comes with this repo to run instances of Airsonic and Navidrome for testing purposes.
 To set up the test environment and run tests against the docker containers, run `test.sh`.
 This test runner does the following: